godzilla-reject/fobb/100 Utilities/110 Reference Notes/112 Pads/Notepad.md

 - Behemoths
 	- Components
-		- Behemoth Species:
+		- Behemoth Species: The family that the Behemoth belongs to.
+Think of the "Rath" family from Monster Hunter.
 			-
-		- Power Class:
+		- Power Class: How powerful the Behemoth is.
+			- Lord-Class
+			- Duke-Class
+			- Monarch-Class
+			- Tyrant-Class
+			- Emperor-Class
+			- Usurper-Class
 		- Body Type: The layout of the Behemoth's body.
 Dictates the general amount of limbs the Behemoth has.
 			- Quadruped
 			- Winged Quadruped